bradpotter/front-page-manager/README.md

 ## Issues

 The Customizer feature of this plugin currently does not show the results of the selected front page in the preview pane unless you manually refresh the page.
 This plugin is experimental.
-Do not use in a production site if that issue is not acceptable.
+Do not use in a production site if that issue is unacceptable.

 ## Demo